cosivina/cosivina_python/readme.md

 A popular way to work with Python is to install an environment like [Anaconda](https://www.anaconda.com/products/individual), which provides a Python interpreter and an integrated development environment (IDE), such as Spyder, that works similar to Matlab.
 A somewhat more light-weight alternative to Anaconda for Windows is [Winpython](https://winpython.github.io/) with the Pyzo IDE.

+The suggested environments should install all required packages for using cosivina, but the numba package may need to be updated to the latest version.
+If you are using Anaconda, run a command prompt from the Anaconda Navigator.
+Execute the command `conda list` to see all installed packages, and check the numba version.
+If it is lower than 0.54.1, run `conda update numba` (or `conda install numba` if it is missing entirely).

-Once an environment is installed (and cosvina downloaded), you can load one of the cosivina example files and run it as you would in Matlab.
+Once everything is installed (and cosvina downloaded), you can load one of the cosivina example files and run it as you would in Matlab.

+## Recommended Spyder Settings

+If you are using the Spyder IDE, you may want to change some of the default setttings.

+To use online plotting (as in the example file `exampleThreeLayerField.py`), set the Graphics backend under Tools -> Preferences -> IPython console -> Graphics to something other than Inline (e.g. Qt5 or Tkinter; Automatic should also work).

+To efficiently use the numba version of cosivina, you should disable the User Module Reloader (UMR) under Tools -> Prefereces -> Python Interpreter.
+If UMR is enabled, imported modules will be reloaded every time a script is called.
+This will also cause all numba functions to be re-compiled, which can take a long time.

 ## Basic commands and differences to Matlab